Find Nursing Schools

 Public Public vs. Private

-There are 10,829 students at ATU in total, 10,110 of which are undergraduates, and of those, 6,227 are full-time.
+The total student population at Arkansas Tech University is 10,829, of which 10,110 students are undergraduates and of those, 6,227 are full-time.
 It takes the average ATU undergraduate about 4.5 years to complete their degree.

-Roughly 44% of students at ATU take out loans to pay for college.
-The typical student loan amount is $6,728 a year.
-ATU has a 1.6% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Roughly 50% of students at ATU take out loans to pay for college.
+The typical student loan amount is $6,596 a year.
+The school reports a student loan default rate of 5.8% which is much lower than the average rate of 10.8%!

 #7